kubernetes-sigs/gateway-api/geps/gep-1742/index.md

 	BackendRequest *Duration `json:"backendRequest,omitempty"`
 }

 // Duration is a string value representing a duration in time.
-The foramat is as specified
+The format is as specified
 // in GEP-2257, a strict subset of the syntax parsed by Golang time.ParseDuration.
 //
 // +kubebuilder:validation:Pattern=`^([0-9]{1,5}(h|m|s|ms)){1,4}$`